 Security Upgrades in Mojave

 Mojave was announced in June 2018, but it wasn’t until September that this update became available to Mac laptops and other devices.
-This new update brought anticipated safety and cyber privacy enhancements that limit the access that apps have to your Mac.
+This new update brought anticipated safety and cyber privacy enhancements that limit the access that app shave to your Mac.

 You may have noticed you could toggle the access for apps such as your calendar, contacts, and location in previous OS releases.
-But, the Mojave update also allows you to regulate which app is authorised to use your webcam and microphone.
+But, the Mojave update also allows you to regulate which app is authorized to use your webcam and microphone.

 How to Stop Apps from Accessing Your Camera and Mic